jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_9_crafting_elegant_code_with_stacks_and_queues.md

 # Chapter 9: Crafting Elegant Code with Stacks and Queues

+### Summary:
+having a variaty of data structures in your programming arsenal also allows you to create code that is simplier and easier to read. stacks and queues are elegant tools for handling temporary data. most computer science literature refers to the end of the stack as its top and the beginning of the stack as its bottom. the stack is an example of what is known as an abstract data type-it's a ling of data stucture that is a set of theoretical rules that revolve arouhnd some other built-in data structure.
+Some implementations of sets use arrays under the hood, while other implementations use hash tables.
+The set itself, though, is simply a theoretical concept: it's a list of non-duplicated data elemetns.
+Queues are also the perfect tool for handling asynchronous requests-they ensure that the rewuests are processed in the order in which they were received.
+They're also commonly used used to model real-world scenarios where events need to be processed in the order in which they occur, such as airplanes waitinf dor takeoff and patients waiting for their doctor.

+### Notes:
 - having a variaty of data structures in your programming arsenal also allows you to create code that is simplier and easier to read. pg 133
 - stacks and queues are elegant tools for handling temporary data. pg 133
 - Temporary data is information that doesn't have any meaning after it's processed, so you can throw it away once you're done with it. pg 133